search-index

 })

-Create custom pipeline stages
+Create custom stages

 A custom pipeline stage must be in the following form: